alexdesousa/alexdesousa.github.io/_posts/2019-05-29-the-broken-link-blog.md

 - Tick the `Allow write access` checkbox.
 - Click `Add key`.

-Then, in Circle CI:
+Then, we need to do the following in Circle CI:

 - Copy the contents of `blog`.
 - Go to `https://circleci.com/gh/<your user>/<your user>.github.io/edit#ssh`
 - Click in `Add SSH key`.
 - Write `github.com` in `Hostname` field.
 - Paste `blog`'s contents in `Private Key`.
-- Click `Add SSH Key`
+- Click `Add SSH Key`.

+## Conclusion

+The hardest part is setting up the project, but then it becomes very easy to maintain.